Postcards from the Perimeter

 Our last camp was in southern Oregon.

-There were two back-to-back storm fronts predicted between us and home, with a nice dry day between them.
-So we stayed put a few nights to time the final drive during that nice day.
+There were two back-to-back storm fronts predicted between us and home, with a single dry day between them.
+So we stayed put a few nights to time the final drive during that dry day.
 (It worked out great.)

 The final days were a poignant time for me, as I relaxed with my two beautiful, funny, clever, mischievous, uncomplaining travel companions.